Are the Love Is Blind contestants still together?

 Mark and Jessica

+While Mark Cuevas fell for Jessica Batten straight away, it was a different story for the Jess, 34.

-As previously mentioned, the regional manager had been getting to know Barnett at the same time.
+As previously mentioned, the regional manager had been getting to know Barnett at the same time and she just couldn’t seem to get over their initial connection.

-But, it seems things might have slowed down between the pair, with Jessica recently removing her engagement ring.
+But, it wasn’t long before her doubts crept back in, with Jessica removing her engagement ring.

 Speaking of her decision, she said during an interview on the show: “It doesn’t feel authentic for me to wear this symbol of forever.”